b31ngd3v/senpai/README.md

 ## Tips and Tricks

+### Download wallpapers

+Download wallpapers from wallheaven with [waldl](https://github.com/pystardust/waldl) by [pystardust](https://github.com/pystardust).
+You can launch waldl from dmenu.

+I modified the original script to match the font and the color scheme provided by pywal.

 ### Installation error git [err: key could not be imported]

 Before cloning this repo, you have to download git first, if you face key import error while installing git, just update the mirrors and it will work just fine.